Opengress/Slimgress/README.md

 - Complete UI for hacking (done)
 - Auto update detection (done)
 - View and slurp energy globs (done)
-- Drop and recycle items
+- Drop and recycle items (done, except bulk recycle)
-- Lock map to compass
+- Lock map to compass (done for single-finger gestures...)
+- Level up and get a field kit

 ## v0.3 - by which time players should be able to leave marks on the world and play by game rules
 - Deploy on to portals to power them up (done)